 To support corporations and financial institutions in complying with the TCFD, Plan A's policy experts have developed a comprehensive factsheet on the TCFD, including what the TCFD is about and how companies shall comply in line with its recommendations.

-Qu'est-ce que la Task Force on Climate-Related Financial Disclosures (TCFD) ?
+What is the Task Force on Climate-Related Financial Disclosures (TCFD)?

 The Task Force on Climate-Related Financial Disclosures (TCFD) was created in 2015 by the international Financial Stability Board (FSB) to develop consistent climate-related financial risk disclosures for use by companies, banks, and investors.
 The aim is to provide financial stability globally, as climate change will negatively impact our economy.